hiro2233/nuttx/apps/netutils/README.txt

               device class so that groups of devices can be discovered.
               It is also possible to address all classes with a kind of broadcast discover.
-(Contributed by Max Holtzberg). json      - cJSON is an ultra-lightweight, portable, single-file, simple-as-can-be ANSI-C compliant JSON parser, under MIT license.
+(Contributed by Max Holtzberg). esp8266   - An ESP8266 networking layer contributed by Pierre-noel Bouteville json      - cJSON is an ultra-lightweight, portable, single-file, simple-as-can-be ANSI-C compliant JSON parser, under MIT license.
 Embeddable Lightweight XML-RPC Server discussed at